agabor/docs/_includes/graphql/getting-started.md

 }
 ```

-## Running Parse Dashboard
+## Running MSG Dashboard

-[Parse Dashboard](https://github.com/parse-community/parse-dashboard) is a standalone dashboard for managing your Parse Server apps, including your objects' schema and data, logs, jobs, CLPs, and push notifications.
-Parse Dashboard also has a built-in GraphQL Playground that you can use to play around with your auto-generated Parse GraphQL API.
+[Parse Dashboard](https://github.com/parse-community/parse-dashboard) is a standalone dashboard for managing your MSG Server apps, including your objects' schema and data, logs, jobs, CLPs, and push notifications.
+MSG Dashboard also has a built-in GraphQL Playground that you can use to play around with your auto-generated MSG GraphQL API.
 It is the recommended option for **production** applications.

-The easiest way to run the Parse Dashboard is through its CLI:
+The easiest way to run the MSG Dashboard is through its CLI:

 ```sh
 $ npm install -g parse-dashboard